cuiyongbo/ProgrammingPearls/machine-learning-note/tritonserver-note/nvidia_triton_inference_server_note.md

 * write a model handler called `model.py` for each model version

-similar to C++ template class, there is a template class called `TritonPythonModel`, and impement `initialize, execute, finalize` methods
+similar to C++ abstract classes, there is a class called `TritonPythonModel` with `initialize, execute, finalize` methods

 ```python
 # refer to `/opt/tritonserver/backends/python/triton_python_backend_utils.py`